AMPZNetwork/All-The-Fabric/PatchNotes/ATFB5.md

 ### Be sure to review these changes carefully before updating your world(s).

 ---
+## Version: 5.10.0

+_Minecraft 1.20.1_ | _Fabric Loader 0.16.5_

+### Updated:
+- Applied Energistics 2 (15.2.9 → 15.2.12)
+- Balm (7.3.6 → 7.3.9)
+- CC: Tweaked (1.111.0 → 1.113.0)
+- Concurrent Chunk Management Engine (0.2.0-11.10 → 0.2.0-11.13)
+- CraterLib (2.0.2 → 2.1.0)
+- Farmer's Delight Refabricated (2.1.2 → 2.1.6)
+- Fabric Language Kotlin (1.11.0 → 2.0.20)
+- Flan (1.10.6 → 1.10.8)
+- Jade Addons (5.2.6 → 5.3.1)
+- Jade (11.10.0 → 11.11.0)
+- JourneyMap (5.10.1 → 5.10.2)
+- ImmediatelyFast (1.2.18 → 1.2.21)
+- Macaw's Furniture (3.2.2 → 3.3.0)
+- Macaw's Windows (2.2.1 → 2.3.0)
+- Puzzles Lib (8.1.21 → 8.1.23)
+- Resourceful Lib (2.1.28 → 2.1.29)
+- Roughly Enough Items (12.1.740 → 12.1.758)
+- Traveler's Backpack (9.1.15 → 9.1.16)
+- Simple Discord RPC (3.3.2 → 3.3.3)

+### Changed/Fixed
+- Macaw’s Windows v2.3.0 has introduced some distortions with resizable windows placed facing south.
+These windows will need to be broken and placed again due to extensive optimizations.
+Only the windows placed in this orientation require adjustment.
+- Added new Macaw's Furniture
+ - Kitchen Cabinets
+ - Double Kitchen Cabinets
+ - Glass Kitchen Cabinets
+- Added backpack icon in player's inventory if equipped.
+- Fixed recursive error with claim messages.
+- Fixed "Loot not generated yet" not showing in jade.
+- Fixed weird looking model for tables when there are 3 sides.
+- Fixed sleeping bag spawn point.
+- Renamed some commands to a shorter version:
+  - addClaim -> add
+  - claimInfo -> info
+  - adminMode -> bypass
+  - buyBlocks -> buy
+  - sellBlocks -> sell
+- Removed Suggestions button as not longer accepting new suggestions for this version of All The Fabric modpack.
+- General Performance Improvements.

+### Removed:
+- AutoReconnect

+For bug reports and issues, please visit our [Issue Tracker](https://github.com/AMPZNetwork/All-The-Fabric)

+---

 ## Version: 5.9.0

 _Minecraft 1.20.1_ | _Fabric Loader 0.16.0_